trustedsec/ptf/README.md

 ### Automatic Command Line

 You can also just run ./ptf --update-all and it will automatically update everything for you without having to go into the framework.

+###TOOL DEPENDS

+Some tools such as Veil, SET, etc. require tools such as the Metasploit Framework.
+You can add in the module TOOL_DEPEND="modules/exploitation/metasploit,module/exploitation/set" and multiple other tools if there is a tool required to be installed prior to installing the tool.
+This will force PTF to install the required tool first, then install the module that requires it.
+Example:

+TOOL_DEPEND="modules/exploitation/metasploit"

+This will install Metasploit first or ensured its installed first prior to installing the application.

 ### IGNORE Modules or Categories